Testausserveri/testausdeploy/README.md

 The Manager will be implemented as a Docker container and the service written in Node.Js with the Express web server.

 This service will implement the Internal Communications Protocol and be the proactive party of the communication pair in terms of initiating a connection.

+Additionally the manager must poll deployed repositories for changes & store all current configuration and information about containers' ownership and status in a database (MongoDB) running in a separate container.

 ## Guardian
 The Guardian will manage the firewall and other network configurations on the host system.
 Such as opening ports.